(908) 322-6700, ext. 307

 The Planning Board is made up of nine members and two alternate members who are all appointed by the Mayor.
 In addition, the Planning Board hires its own consultants at the beginning of each year when it reorganizes.
 Members and alternates for 2018 are:

-Joseph Doyle, Vice Chairman
+Joseph Doyle, Chairman

-Jeffrey Strauss, Secretary
+Jeffrey Strauss, Vice Chairman

 Richard S. Fortunato